Here are some tips for test-taking to help you achieve your best results, along with some techniques on how to best answer certain types of questions.

 Arrive early for the test.
 This will give you a chance to relax and mentally prepare.

 Read the directions at least twice to make sure you don't make the frustrating mistake of losing points because you don't do what is asked of you.
-If you have a choice of 3 out of 5 questions to answer, it can be especially exasperating to do all 5 before you realize you only had to choose 3.
+If you have a choice of three out of five questions to answer, it can be especially exasperating to do all five before you realize you only had to choose three.
 If a direction confuses you, ask about it.

 If there are formulas, facts, equations, etc. you will need during the test, jot them down before you begin on the test paper (using another sheet of paper may look like cheating).
 Remembering these before having to use them can be a great stress relief.